david-cortes/cmfrec/docs/index.rst

 Collective Matrix Factorization
 ===============================

-This is the documentation page for the python package *hpfrec*.
+This is the documentation page for the python package *cmfrec*.
 For more details, see the project's GitHub page:

 `<https://www.github.com/david-cortes/cmfrec/>`_